 So, water that comes in from the outside, such as a stream or river that overflows, is not going to be covered on a typical property/home insurance policy.

 Insurance coverage for floods is available through the National Flood Insurance Program (NFIP) or through certain insurance companies who then are re-insured by the Federal government.
 These policies may be obtained for buildings as well as contents, but not for loss of business revenue.
 A thorough review should be made of your exposures to flood loss, and the purchase of appropriate insurance policies should be considered.
-Since there is a 30-day “waiting period” before flood coverage goes into effect, it is important to think proactively.

 A good quality homeowner’s/property policy may cover any damage that comes from a broken or burst pipe, or water that backs up from a clogged water or sewer line.
 This coverage is not automatic.